washingtonpost/ans-schema/docs/proposals/2019-03-18-Links-List.md

 }
 ```

+## Implementation

+Gregory Engel in coordination with the Ellipsis team will implement the schema for this proposal.

 ## Questions and Concerns

 ### Can't you already essentially do this by using an embedded `story`, a reference to a `story`, or an `element_group`?